 The majority of hospitals and health systems have deployed RCM automation, but some remain uncertain.
 However, with staffing shortages, rising costs, and an increase in denials, waiting is no longer an option.
-Organizations must consider the real cost of doing nothing, re-think their strategies, and look to innovative automation solutions today.
+Organizations must consider the real cost of doing nothing, re-think their strategies, and look to innovative generative AI-powered solutions today.

 About 78% of health systems are currently using or are in the process of implementing automation in their revenue cycle operations — up 12% from the previous year, our survey found.
-AI-powered automation is the future
+AI-powered automation is the future.

 What’s holding the rest of the industry back?